AWBuchanan7/N64-RPG/README.md

 # RPG Engine for the Nintendo 64

+This is my personal fork of [breadbored](https://github.com/breadbored)'s project [N64-RPG](https://github.com/breadbored/N64-RPG).
+It has been restructured for a simple, native Linux development environment and to my personal preferences.
+This fork is intended exclusively as a learning experience for me and I offer no real support for it.

 ## About

 This unnamed project is an attempt to write all the parts of an RPG from scratch.
 Below is the list of features currently being written: